juansebsol/juansebsol/README.md

 <h2 align="center">Hello there!
 My name is Juan Sebastian Solano. 👋</h2>
-<p align="center">I'm interdisciplinary artist with a Bachelors in Digital Arts and Sciences from the University of Florida (UF).
-I'm very passionate about blockchain techology and smart contract development, I also have some experience with Unity game development as well as Andorid Studio app development.
+<p align="center">University of Florida graduate with a background in Digital Arts and Sciences.
+Working at the intersection of blockchain, AI, and automation—crafting experiences where technology and creativity converge.
 </p>

 <p align="center"><a href="https://www.linkedin.com/in/juansebastiansolano/"><img src="https://img.shields.io/badge/linkedin-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white" height=25>